TheWolfpacker.com - The Wolfpacker podcast: Postgame reflections

 Don't miss out on any of our exclusive football, basketball and recruiting coverage.
 Click here to get your 30-day free trial!

-Matt Carter and Jacey Zembal broke down NC State's 89-80 overtime victory over Boston College on Wednesday.
+Matt Carter and Jacey Zembal broke down NC State's 94-74 victory over Wake Forest on Sunday.

 Included in the podcast version of "postgame reflections":